devvarya/ProgrammingAssignment2/README.md

 Following were the steps taken in order to complete this assignment:

-1. Fork the GitHub repository containing the stub R files at [https://github.com/rdpeng/ProgrammingAssignment2](https://github.com/rdpeng/ProgrammingAssignment2) to create a copy under your own account.
+1. Fork the GitHub repository [https://github.com/rdpeng/ProgrammingAssignment2](https://github.com/rdpeng/ProgrammingAssignment2)
+    to create a copy under your own account.
 2. Clone your forked GitHub repository to your computer.
 3. Edit the R file contained in the git repository and place your solution in that file.
-4. Commit your completed R file into YOUR git repo and push your git branch to your GitHub repository.
+4. Commit the completed R file into your git repo & push your git branch to your GitHub repository.
 5. Submit the URL to your GitHub repository that has the completed R code for the assignment.